Can Fighting Skills Win Over Power

 What separates champions from other competitors is their skill level.
 One only needs to look at the top competitors in these events to see how there are many different body types.

 This proves that physical skill is more important than physical strength.
 For example, a football quarterback with great speed but no arm strength will not be competitive on the field, while a football player who has good footwork and hands but is relatively slow may be a better asset to his team.

-Everyone has their strengths, but there are some skills that are more important than others.
+Everyone has their strengths, but some skills are more important than others.
 Skills like speed, agility, and technique have proven to be more valuable to a combat sports fighter’s professional success than physical strength.
-These sports look for fighters who have the ability to think tactfully in the octagon or ring, and can use a variety of martial arts skills throughout their match.
+These sports look for fighters who can think tactfully in the octagon or ring and can use a variety of martial arts skills throughout their match.

 Although, they still want to see a knockout or two with great power behind them!

 It’s been a pleasure and thanks for reading about “when skill beats power”.
 If you think otherwise, then send some powerful comments below.